spacecowboyian/ian-jennings.com/public/_home.md

-Over the years I put myself in the shoes of e-learning students, consumers, news readers, market traders, physicians and patients.
-Through varied industries, in design or code there is one constant.
-Empathy for the user is the origin of everything I create.
+> “Okay, I am a semi-professional race car driver and… an amateur tattoo artist.”

+<cite>Reese Bobby - Talladega Nights: The Ballad of Ricky Bobby</cite>

+Alright, “semi-professional race car driver” might be a stretch.
+I'm still stuck at "paying to race" vs. "getting paid to race" Additionally, I’ve never actually tattooed anyone.
+So, maybe that quote doesn’t quite cut it.

+Instead I’d say that I’m a professional user experience mechanic and a spirited driver of obscure vintage cars.
+I’ve got 20+ years of passion for great design and empathy for users fuels everything I create.
+Over the years, I've done laps in the shoes of e-learning students, consumers, market traders, physicians, and more.
+Alongside wrenches and sockets, my toolbox is packed with design, presentation, collaboration and production-ready frontend code.

+In conclusion: Ian makes good design.
+Ian likes cars and (most) cars like Ian.

 Most things I have done for the past 10 years live behind logins and firewalls of various companies but.. here are some of my doings.
-Further exploration is available [upon request](mailto:ian@futurehat.com)
+Further exploration is available [upon request](mailto:hello@ian-jennings.com)

 ### Creative Clothing